-G3S offers low-threshold courses to supplement the existing doctoral courses offered by the departments and the university (GRACE).
+G3S offers low-threshold programs to supplement the existing doctoral programs offered by the departments and the university GRACE.
+The offers organized by G3S aim to provide interdisciplinary support for doctoral students and to promote exchange between the departments.
 In addition, G3S provides selective financial and administrative support to the subjects of the Department of Social Sciences in the organization of doctoral events.

-In order to tailor the program as closely as possible to the needs of doctoral students, we are happy to receive suggestions for courses, lecture series, exchange groups, etc. After a needs assessment and approval of costs, the G3S Coordination takes over the organization completely or supports doctoral students in the independent planning and implementation of events.
+We welcome suggestions for courses, lecture series, exchange groups, etc. in order to tailor the program as closely as possible to the needs of doctoral students.
+Specific requests can be submitted to the G3S Coordination Office.
+After a needs assessment and cost approval, the G3S Coordination takes over the organization completely or supports doctoral students (financially and administratively) in the independent planning and implementation.

-Both forms of proof of performance are forwarded to the G3S coordinator at the end.
-This is the basis for the confirmation of the completed credits for the doctorate (within the G3S this is a total of at least 18 credit points).
+Both forms of transcript of records are forwarded to the G3S Coordination Office at the end.
+These serve as the basis for a confirmation of completed coursework for the doctorate.
+Within the framework of the G3S, this is a total of at least 18 credit points.

-All courses for doctoral students in the various subjects are listed separately in the course catalog.
+All courses for doctoral students in the various subjects are listed separately in the course directory.
 Registration for the courses takes place via the official registration system.

-The G3s itself organizes events that are not listed in the course directory.
-It draws attention to these and other events that could be relevant for doctoral students in a regularly updated calendar.
-Most of these events take place during the lecture period.
+The G3S independently organizes events that are not listed in the course directory.
+We draw attention to these and other events that could be relevant for doctoral students in the regularly updated calendar of events.

 Quick Links